Top Online Fundraising Ideas to Capture Donors’ Attention

 Online fundraising is a way for nonprofits to raise money for their mission using the Internet.
 Many organizations use a combination of online platforms, social giving tools, and mobile bidding software to connect with donors and streamline the donation process.
 To online fundraise with ease, you’ll need the following key elements:

-Online fundraising can involve a variety of tactics and events, from peer-to-peer fundraising on social media to hosting a virtual auction.
+Online fundraising can involve a variety of tactics and events, from peer-to-peer fundraising on social media to hosting an online auction.
 With its inherent flexibility, you can take practically any traditional in-person event online and reach more people than ever before.

 It’s also worth noting that today’s event donors want optionality when it comes to choosing how they participate.
-In fact, 30% of event donors surveyed in our OneCause 2023 Giving Experience Research Study said they prefer a mix of in-person and virtual engagement, and 24% of event donors reported that they prefer all virtual or mostly virtual events.
+In fact, 30% of event donors surveyed in our OneCause 2023 Giving Experience Research Study said they prefer a mix of in-person and online engagement, and 24% of event donors reported that they prefer all online or mostly online events.

 Keep in mind that there are certain time periods, like the year-end giving season and relevant awareness months, that lend themselves particularly well to online fundraising.
 Work with your nonprofit’s team to plan in advance when you’ll factor online fundraising into your revenue-generation plan.